mozilla/firefoxos-quick-start/guide.md

 	}

 There are many CSS frameworks available to aid in responsive design; one of those awesome frameworks is Mozilla's [mortar](https://github.com/mozilla/mortar).
-This quick start guide fits you with mortar's basic layout template.
+This quick start guide fits you with mortar's basic layout template:

+	[code INSERT WHEN APP IS DONE]

+Feel free to modify the styles and structure set forth by mortar.

 ##Web APIs##